Previous dayJanuary 28, 2026Next day

 4.6 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.1 earthquake 68 km ESE of Cantwell, Alaska at 21:50 UTC on January 28, 2026.
+January 28, 2026 brought a magnitude 2.1 earthquake 68 km ESE of Cantwell, Alaska, logged at 21:50 UTC.
 At a depth of just 4.6 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Geolocation places the event at 63.180°N, -147.664°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 63.180°, -147.664°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-28